Pirates vs. Guardians: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- In 10 games as the underdog over the last 10 matchups, the Pirates have a record of 2-8.
+- The Pirates are favored for the first time in a while, as they have not been the favorite in their last 10 games.

-- In their last 10 matchups with a total posted by sportsbooks, the Pirates and their foes are 5-5-0 when it comes to hitting the over.
+- In their last 10 games with a total, the Pirates and their opponents have combined to hit the over six times.

-- The Pirates have covered the runline in all of their previous 10 contests (one of those matchups had a spread.
+- In their last game with a spread, the Pirates covered the spread.

 Pirates Betting Records & Stats

-- Pittsburgh has entered 61 games this season as the underdog by +105 or more and is 25-36 in those contests.
+- Pittsburgh has a record of 11-8 when playing as moneyline favorites with odds of -115 or shorter (57.9% winning percentage).

-- The Pirates have an implied victory probability of 48.8% according to the moneyline set by oddsmakers for this matchup.
+- Based on this contest's moneyline, the Pirates' implied win probability is 53.5%.

-- Pittsburgh and its opponents have gone over the total this season in 47 of its 93 opportunities.
+- Pittsburgh has had an over/under set by bookmakers 94 times, and have combined with opponents to go over the total in 48 of those games (48-43-3).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!